 About this Artist

-During the next two seasons, he will play with the London Symphony Orchestra and Gianandrea Noseda, Orchestre Philharmonique de Radio France and Myung-Whun Chung, Leipzig Gewandhaus Orchestra with Antonio Pappano, Hong Kong Philharmonic with Jaap van Zweden, Pittsburgh Symphony Orchestra with Manfred Honeck, Finnish Radio Orchestra and Hannu Lintu, Philadelphia Orchestra and Yannick Nézet-Séguin, and Orchestra della Scala with Chung.
-He will tour with the European Union Youth Orchestra and Noseda to venues like Amsterdam’s Concertgebouw, Royal Albert Hall, Berlin Konzerthaus; with London Philharmonic Orchestra and Robin Ticciati in Germany; WDR Sinfonieorchester and Marek Janowski in Germany and Japan; and the Orchestra dell’Accademia Nazionale di Santa Cecilia and Antonio Pappano in Asia.
-Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at age six and gave his first public recital at 11.
+Born in 1994 in Seoul, Seong-Jin Cho started learning the piano at the age of six and gave his first public recital at 11.
 In 2009, he became the youngest-ever winner of Japan’s Hamamatsu International Piano Competition.
-In 2011, he won Third Prize at the Tchaikovsky Competition in Moscow at the age of 17.
-In 2012, he moved to Paris to study with Michel Béroff at the Paris Conservatoire National Supérieur de Musique where he graduated in 2015.
-He is now based in Berlin.
+In 2011, he won Third Prize at the International Tchaikovsky Competition in Moscow at the age of 17.
+From 2012 to 2015, he studied with Michel Béroff at the Conservatoire National Supérieur de Musique in Paris, and he is now based in Berlin.